learn-co-curriculum/dsc-stats-with-functions-lab/README.md

 ## Dataset

 For this lab, we'll use the [NHIS dataset](http://people.ucsc.edu/~cdobkin/NHIS%202007%20data.csv), which contains weights, heights, and some other attributes for a number of surveyed individuals.
 The context of this survey is outside the scope this lab, so we'll just go ahead and load the heights column as a list for us to run some simple statistical experiments.
 We'll use the `pandas` library to import the data into our Python environment.
-This process will be covered in detail in the next section.
-For now, we'll do this part for you to give you a head start.
+Don't worry about how `pandas` works for now, just run the code in the next cell.
+Your data will be saved in `df`, next we select the `heights` column and store it in a list.
+This `height` list is the only part of the data that will be used in this lesson.

 Run the cell below to import the data.